Shopify/graphql-design-tutorial/TUTORIAL.md

 However, this  is no longer recommended, as it makes it difficult to determine which parts of the call relate to 'select', and which relate to 'update'.

-*Rule #22: For update mutations, the parameter relating to selecting the entry must be separate to the parameter providing the change data.
+*<a href="#user-content-mutation-select-before-update" id="user-content-mutation-select-before-update">Rule:</a> For update mutations, the parameter relating to selecting the entry must be separate to the parameter providing the change data.
 The parameter relating to selecting the entry must come first.*

 ### Output